-Hygiene education, improved sanitation facilities and safe water – the combination of these three factors bring about more lasting changes in health and well-being than just installing a water point and moving on.
+Hygiene education, improved sanitation facilities and safe water – the combination of these three factors bring about more lasting changes in health than a water point has on it's own.

 Step 1: Village identification

-We partner with local councils, Village Water Zambia and the communities to identify villages and schools to work in.
+We partner with local councils, Village Water Zambia and communities to identify which villages and schools to work in.

 Field staff conduct an initial visit to each village and school to outline the Village Water programme and what the expectations are on both sides.
 Community ownership is the key to a successful project.

 Step 2: Community ownership

-Each community sets-up a water committee to oversee the changes, encourage participation by everyone and to organise a pump maintenance rota.
+Each community sets-up a water committee to oversee the changes, to encourage participation from everyone and organise a pump maintenance rota.
 Every household is asked to contribute to a fund for spare parts and future repairs.

 Step 3: Hygiene education

 Hygiene education sessions cover the link between open defecation and waterborne diseases, the importance of hand-washing, keeping utensils clean, food storage and good personal hygiene.